 Root Canal Therapy in Jensen Beach, FL

 Don't worry!
-We will make sure you’re comfortable for your procedure by utilizing anesthetic to numb your tooth and nerve.
-In fact, you will likely feel better right after the procedure, and you'll continue to improve for the next few days.
+We will make sure you’re comfortable with your procedure by utilizing anesthetic to numb your tooth and nerve.
+In fact, you will likely feel better right after the process, and you'll continue to improve for the next few days.

 Christopher J. Wigley, DMD, FAGD, is skilled at performing comfortable and successful root canals for our patients.
 He will gently eliminate the source of your discomfort and apply any necessary medication to assist with healing.

 Many people put off emergency dental exams out of fear of root canal treatment.
 When we perform root canal therapy in our Jensen Beach, FL dental office, you don’t have to worry about the procedure feeling painful.

 Dr. Christopher Wigley will make sure your tooth is completely numb, which will provide the relief you need from the often severe symptoms associated with an infected tooth.